TsunamiSam99/TsunamiSam/README.md

 # TsunamiSam

-# A Website created for showcasing the squiggliest Sus in the surf!
+# A website created for showcasing the squiggliest Sus in the surf!